schlich/loutech/README.md

 The Corporation may purchase and maintain insurance in a reasonable amount on behalf of any person who is or was a director, officer, agent, or employee of the Corporation against liability asserted against or incurred by such person in such capacity or arising from such person’s status as such.
 Subject to applicable statute, any person made or threatened to be made a party to any action, suit, or proceeding, by reason of the fact that he or she, his or her testator or intestate representative, is or was a director, officer, agent, or employee of the Corporation, shall be indemnified by the Corporation against the reasonable expenses, including attorney’s fees, actually and necessarily incurred by him or her in connection with such an action, suit, or proceeding.
 Notwithstanding the foregoing, no indemnification shall be made by the Corporation of judgment or other final determination establishes that the potential indemnificatee’s acts were committed in bad faith or were the result of active or deliberate fraud or dishonesty or clear and gross negligence.

 ### Section 2.
-Corporate Records
+Records Required to Be Kept.
+1. The Cooperative shall keep:
+ a.
+The original or a copy of its Articles and Bylaws as amended to date;
+ b.
+Adequate and correct books and records of account;
+ c.
+Minutes of the proceedings of its Members, Board, and committees of the Board; and
+ d.
+A record of its Members, providing their names and addresses.
+2. Minutes and other books and records shall be kept either in written form or in any other form capable of being converted into clearly legible tangible form or in any combination of the foregoing.

 Any shareholder of record, in person or by attorney or other agent, shall, upon written demand under oath stating the purpose thereof, have the right during the usual hours for business to inspect for any proper purpose the Corporation’s stock ledger, a list of its shareholders, and its other books and records, and to make copies or extracts therefrom.
 A proper purpose shall mean a purpose reasonably related to such person’s interest as a shareholder.
 In every instance in which an attorney or other agent shall be the person seeking the right to inspection, the demand under oath shall be accompanied by a power of attorney or such other writing authorizing the attorney or other agent to so act on behalf of the shareholder.

 The demand under oath shall be directed to the Corporation at its registered office or its principal place of business.

-### Section 3.
-Fiscal Year
-The fiscal year of the Corporation shall be the calendar year.

 ### Section 4.
 Seal
 The corporate seal shall be in such form as the Board of Directors shall approve.
 The seal may be used by causing it or a facsimile thereof to be impressed, affixed, or otherwise reproduced.